An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 The right answer is “it depends,” but you can be precise about what it depends on.
 As web.dev puts it in Pyramid or Crab, “the testing strategy that’s right for your team is unique to your project’s context”.
 Pactflow, from the contract-testing camp, goes further: at scale, full E2E is a tax with diminishing returns once teams and services multiply.

-The four inputs that move the needle most:
+The four inputs that change the answer most:

 - Team size.
 Six developers can keep a real E2E suite green together; sixty cannot.
-Coordination cost is the silent E2E killer.
+Coordination cost is what kills E2E suites at scale.

 - Backend control.
 If you don’t own the backend, contract testing goes from “nice” to “the only way you can change anything safely”.